ingo/ingo.github.io/_recipes/butternut_squash_tagine_with_couscous.md

 author: James Martin
 category: Entrees
 description: Sweet butternut squash with sour preserved lemons makes a fragrant and easy vegetarian tagine with herby couscous on the side.
+The combination of sweet roasted butternut squash and tart preserved lemons gives this tagine its signature flavor profile.
+The spices add warmth and complexity while the couscous provides a perfect neutral accompaniment.
+The end result is a comforting vegetarian stew that comes together easily.
 image: butternut_squash_tagine_with_couscous.jpg
 size: 4 servings
 source: https://www.bbc.co.uk/food/recipes/herbycouscouswithbut_92552